 Hacktivism is the amalgamation of the words Hacking and Activism.
 It is done by intruders who want to hack in order to prove a political agenda or a social cause.
-A common example of Hacktivism is ‘Anonymous’, a group which has hacked into several websites and networks around the world in the name of activism.
+A common example of Hacktivism is ‘Anonymous’, a group that has hacked into several websites and networks around the world in the name of activism.
 E.g., Panama Papers.
-Also, in 2015, Anonymous had declared a war against ISIS after the Paris attacks, which resulted in deletion and taking down of thousands of social media accounts and websites;
+Also, in 2015, Anonymous had declared war against ISIS after the Paris attacks, which resulted in the deletion and taking down of thousands of social media accounts and websites;

 Another type of hacking is done to steal money or data from the other party.
 Hackers employ techniques like phishing, using known credible information, to attack.
 Usually, the purpose of this is to exploit the other party for financial gain.
 There are many examples of hacking in order to steal money or data around the world.

 A cybercriminal usually sends a message on WhatsApp asking “This photo looks like you.
 Is that you?”
 The text makes people click that link curiously.
 The link further takes the person to a malicious website which is a bait to take the ID password of the person.
-Once, the ID password is taken then the scammers can use various spamming and phishing techniques in order to take money from the person or their family and friends.
+Once, the ID password is taken then the scammers can use various spamming and phishing techniques in order to make money from the person or their family and friends.

-Spying, on the other hand, refers to either spying by state or by organisation.
-The purpose of spying is to find information against the rival organisation or enemy countries.
+Spying, on the other hand, refers to either spying by state or by organization.
+The purpose of spying is to find information against rival organisation or enemy countries.
 Its another source for misuse of data, which can be used to damage individuals’ reputations, brand image, or even create domestic security issues.